austinschmidt/MLRestaurantSalesForecasting/README.md

 ### (1) Scikit Feature Selection.ipynb

+A feature test is conducted on all surveyed non-recurrent models.
+There are taken directly from the scikit-learn library, and have few changes made to hyperparameters.
+Features are first ranked and then cross-validation is used to determine the MAE score generated from the model using an iteraively increasing number of features from n=1 to n='all'.
+First feature testing for the Actual, Daily Differenced, and Weekly Differenced datasets are completed with one-day forecasting.
+The MAE scores are recorded and then outputted to an .csv file for analysis.
+The process is then repeated for one-week forecasting using a model wrapper to use one instance for a full week of prediction.

 ### (2) Keras Feature Selection.ipynb

+A feature test is conducted on all surveyed recurrent models.
+There are taken directly from the keras library, and have few changes made to hyperparameters.
+Early stopping and dropout layers aid in prevention of overfitting.
+Features are first ranked and then a train/test split is used to determine the MAE score generated from the model using an iteraively increasing number of features from n=1 to n='all'.
+First feature testing for the Actual, Daily Differenced, and Weekly Differenced datasets are completed with one-day forecasting.
+The MAE scores are recorded and then outputted to an .csv file for analysis.
+The process is then repeated for one-week forecasting increasing the number of output nodes to use one instance for a full week of prediction.

 ### (3) TransformerTuning.ipynb

+A feature test is not included for the TFT model, instead we estimate the best number of features to use from the LSTM model which TFT implements as it's recurrent backbone.
+TFT is so much larger than the other models that tuning is a necessity.
+In this file we tune hyperparameters for the TFT model using all three datasets as used in the feature test.
+Also, for each dataset we tune twice.
+Once with the full feature selection and once with the best-estimated number for a total of six TFT models tuned for one-day forecasting.
+The process is again repeated for one-week testing.

+**Careful:** This tuning process can take 8+ hours per test.

 ### (4) FinalTestingOneDay.ipynb

 ### (5) FinalTestingOneWeek.ipynb

-**Note** The following features were removed from one-week forecasting:  DailyAvg, DailyBusyness, and AvgDailyDiff due to concerns of improper information gain, however this was a mistake and these features really can be used.
+**Note:** The following features were removed from one-week forecasting:  DailyAvg, DailyBusyness, and AvgDailyDiff due to concerns of improper information gain, however this was a mistake and these features really can be used.
 Luckily they rank low on feature importance, so it is likely this hurt performance very little.